 Facts About Cuba

-However, the recorded history of Cuba only begins with Christopher Columbus, who claimed the island for Spain on October 28th 1492.
-In the face of concerted resistance from the Taino peoples, this arrangement was only consolidated by 1514 with the establishment of the first Spanish settlement, which would later become Havana.
+In the face of concerted resistance from the Taino peoples, this arrangement was only consolidated by 1514 with the establishment of the first Spanish settlement in Baraoca on the eastern part of the island.

-Aided by a huge influx of African slaves, the island prospered as an exporter of sugar, tobacco and coffee, staying in Spanish hands for 388 years until the pro-independence movement was galvanised by Jose Marti in the 1890s, climaxing with the Spanish-American War and formal independence in 1902.
+Aided by a huge influx of African slaves, the island prospered as an exporter of sugar, tobacco, and coffee for a period, staying in Spanish hands for a staggering 388 years.
+Up until the pro-independence movement was strengthened by Jose Marti in the 1890s, climaxing with the Spanish-American War and formal independence for Cuba in 1902.

 - Language – Spanish